Optimal day-ahead offering strategy for large producers based on market price response learning: Conclusions

 In this work, we have dealt with the problem of finding an optimal offering strategy for a large GENCO.
 That is, knowing the amount of energy that the GENCO can produce and at what cost, setting the prices of the offered energy blocks for a profit-maximizing strategy.

-We present a data-driven methodology where the GENCO's supply curves and the ones from the rest of the competitors are optimally discretized.
-This discretization will allow us to get important insights from their offering strategy, reproduce the market clearing to compute the resulting market price, and ease an out-of-sample validation of the proposed stochastic optimization model.
+We present a data-driven methodology where GENCO's supply curves and the ones from the rest of the competitors are optimally discretized.
+This discretization allows to get important insights from their offering strategy, reproduce the market clearing to compute the resulting market price, and ease an out-of-sample validation of the proposed stochastic optimization model.

-The relationship between the hourly market marginal price and the block prices offered by the GENCO is modeled through a Bayesian linear regression approach.
-The advantage of this approach is to obtain an interpretable, fully linear model, from which different scenarios for the price coefficients (sensitivity of the marginal price to the GENCO supply curve) can be sampled from their posterior distribution.
-This linear model is embedded into a two-stage stochastic optimization model which accounts for risk aversion to derive the optimal supply curve to submit to the day-ahead market.
+The relationship between the hourly market marginal price and the block prices offered by the GENCO is modeled through a Distributional Neural Network approach.
+The advantage of this approach is to obtain an accurate but piece-wise linearizable model in its structure, from which different scenarios for the market outcomes can be sampled from their predicted distribution with a simple linear constraint.
+This predictive model is embedded into a two-stage stochastic optimization model which accounts for risk aversion to derive the optimal supply curve to submit to the day-ahead market.

-After an in-depth analysis, stochastic results have shown how allowing the GENCO to deviate from her marginal costs offers, results in a marginal market price increase, which also increases her profits.
+After an in-depth analysis, stochastic results have shown how allowing the GENCO to deviate from her marginal costs offer, results in a marginal market price increase, which also increases her profits.
 Besides, there are differences in the pricing behavior of the GENCO depending on her risk aversion level.
-In general, a risk-neutral GENCO achieves to increase the marginal price to a higher extent than the risk averse GENCO, but worsening the worst case profit scenarios.
+In general, a risk-neutral GENCO achieves to increase the marginal price to a higher extent than the risk-averse GENCO, but worsens the worst case profit scenarios.